Memory Management in R: Avoid Pitfalls and Handle Large Data

 # Now y has its own copy

 R’s garbage collector runs automatically when the memory heap reaches a threshold.
 You don’t need to call gc() manually for normal usage.
-The collector identifies objects with no remaining references and frees their memory.
+The collector identifies objects with no remaining references and frees their memory, which means local variables created inside a function body are cleaned up as soon as the function returns.

 Use gcinfo(TRUE) to see when garbage collection occurs: